 Wildlife, including deer, feral pigs, squirrels, raccoons, opossums, waterfowl, and other birds, can contribute to the presence of bacteria and pathogens in waterways.
 Their feces may directly enter surface waters or be transported into streams through runoff after rainfall events.
-According to a study conducted in 2013, the South Carolina Department of Natural Resources (SCDNR) estimated deer density based on suitable habitats such as forests, croplands, and pastures.
+According to a study conducted in 2013, the SCDNR estimated deer density based on suitable habitats such as forests, croplands, and pastures.
 Based on this study, there is an estimated deer population of 30 to 45 per square mile in these TMDL watersheds (SCDNR 2013).
-Based on a study by Yagow (Yagow 2001), the bacteria production rate for deer was found to be 347×106 cfu/head-day, although only a portion of this bacteria will enter the water.
+Based on a study by Yagow (Yagow 2001), the bacteria production rate for deer was found to be 3.47 x 106 cfu/head-day, although only a portion of this bacteria will enter the water.
 As such, wildlife can be considered a potential source of FC and other pathogens in these watersheds.